dice-group/ASSESS/README.md

-ASSESS
+ASSESS - Client
 ======

-a platform for automatic self-assessment
+This project develops the frontend of http://assess.aksw.org - an automatic self-assessment platform based on RDF.

+A running demo can be found here http://assess.aksw.org/demo/.

+The underlying backend can be found here http://github.com/aksw/Semweb2NL.